MehmetUzel/django-tutorial-project/README.md

-# django ecommerce
+# django tutorial project
- django ecommerce project for a small bussiness
+ django  project for tutorial
+ Thanks to Tech With Tim youtube channel